-Assessment Task 1 - LESSON PLAN FOR STAGE 4 SCIENCE
+Task 1 - LESSON PLAN

-Plan and design one 60-minute lesson for a mixed-ability Stage 4 class.
+Plan and design one 60-minute lesson for a Stage 6 class.
 The lesson plan must follow a standard SED format and be presented using the template provided.

 Plan your lesson for a class in a comprehensive high school which would typically include EAL/D students, Indigenous students and students with various religious and cultural backgrounds.
 Some students may have low levels of literacy.
-Differentiation to cater for some students is therefore required.
+Differentiation strategies to cater for some students are therefore required.
 Appropriate differentiation strategies are scaffolding, group work and/or an alternative task or mode of presentation.

 - 1. Write a rationale for your lesson plan.
 Your rationale should address the questions: What do I want the students to learn?
 Why is it important?
 What strategies will I use?
 What assessment for learning strategies will I use to monitor progress? - 2.
-Prepare the lesson plan to demonstrate how you will use appropriate structure, activities, strategies and formative assessment in order for your students to develop understanding of the material.
+Prepare the lesson plan to demonstrate how you will use appropriate structure, activities, strategies and formative assessment to develop understanding of the material.

-Make sure you
+Make sure you:

-- choose an appropriate topic for the year group - support your rationale using references indicating your professional reading - choose appropriate outcomes and lesson content - choose an appropriate context - demonstrate knowledge of effective teaching and learning strategies - use appropriate format and provide sufficient detail for an effective lesson plan - include an aspect of literacy/numeracy which integrates with the lesson focus - provide in full one activity (which may be ICT-based) - express yourself in clear, standard Australian English.
+- choose an appropriate topic for the year group - support your rationale using references indicating your professional reading - choose appropriate outcomes and lesson content - · choose an appropriate context - demonstrate knowledge of effective teaching and learning strategies - use appropriate format and provide sufficient detail for an effective lesson plan - include some explicit literacy/numeracy teaching which integrates with the lesson focus - provide one activity in full (which may be ICT-based) - express yourself in clear, standard Australian English.

-Assessment Task 2 - UNIT OF WORK FOR STAGE 5 SCIENCE
+Task 2 UNIT OF WORK FOR STAGE 6 CHEMISTRY

-Prepare an outline for a unit of work for a Stage 5 class.
+Prepare an outline for a unit of work for a Stage 6 class.
 The unit of work should cover the first five lessons, which are 80 minutes each; however, you are not preparing full lesson plans.

-You must write a rationale for the unit (600-800 words) in which you
+You must write a rationale for the unit (600-800 words) in which you:

-- provide a brief outline of the school and class context - state precisely what you want the students to learn and why it is important - describe and justify your choice of context to suit the needs and abilities of this class - justify your teaching strategies by referring to readings, research and material presented in lectures and the Quality Teaching framework - demonstrate how differentiation will support a diverse range of learners - describe the prior knowledge students have to begin this unit and discuss how you would assess and build on this prior knowledge.
+- · provide a brief outline of the school and class context - state precisely what you want the students to learn and why it is important - · describe and justify your choice of context to suit the needs and abilities of this class - justify your teaching strategies by referring to readings, research and material presented in lectures and the Quality Teaching framework - demonstrate how differentiation will support a diverse range of learners - describe the prior knowledge students have to begin this unit and discuss how you would assess and build on this prior knowledge.